 - Impact of IRP: In D.18-02-081, the Commission implemented a two-year IRP cycle, and the first IRP for all LSEs was submitted on August 1, 2018.
-The IRP process may result in additional procurement authorizations, including the procurement of renewable resources, to meet the goals of the IRP. - Impact of Local Capacity Resource Needs: In D.14-03-004, the Commission authorized SDG&E to procure 500-800 MW of local capacity resources ("LCR") following the retirement of San Onofre Nuclear Generating Station ("SONGS") to be on-line by 2022.
+The Commission instituted an IRP Procurement Track following aggregation of all individual IRPs that were filed and, due to a system reliability concern, California LSE's were ordered to procure 3,300 MW of capacity.
+SDG&E's share of the procurement requirement is 292.9 MW, some of which will be allocated to departing load customers, by means of a CAM-like mechanism. - Impact of Local Capacity Resource Needs: In D.14-03-004, the Commission authorized SDG&E to procure 500-800 MW of local capacity resources ("LCR") following the retirement of San Onofre Nuclear Generating Station ("SONGS") to be on-line by 2022.

-34 SDG&E's RNS calculation, attached hereto as Appendix 1, only includes programs that have been fully implemented.

 This decision authorizes up to 600 MW from any source and requires that the remaining 200 MW be from preferred resources or energy storage (including a minimum of 25 MW of energy storage).35 Pursuant to this decision, SDG&E submitted a conventional resource procurement plan and a preferred resources procurement plan, which were both approved in 2014.
 The Commission subsequently approved a power purchase tolling agreement ("PPTA") for the 500 MW Carlsbad Energy Center in D.15-05-051, and mandated that the remaining 100 MW LCR authorization "consist of preferred resources and energy storage."36